 Petzl lists the GriGri 2's acceptable rope range from 8.9 to 11.0 mm and ideal between 9.4 and 10.3 mm.
-In our experience the best size is towards the lower end of this, about 9.2 to 9.6 mm.
-Within these diameters the GriGri 2 still provides a strong, reliable catch but lowering and feeding slack is also easier.
+In our experience, the best size is towards the lower end of this, about 9.2 to 9.6 mm.
+Within these diameters, the GriGri 2 still provides a strong, reliable catch but lowering and feeding slack is also easier.
 Like all the assisted locking devices, it can independently support the weight of a climber resting on the rope.
 This feature is the primary reason to get one of these devices and will save you a lot of hand strength when belaying a hang-dogging partner.

-The GriGri 2 is a single strand device, so for two strand rappels you'll need a separate device.
-To lower or rappel pull a lever on the left side of the device towards your body.
+The GriGri 2 is a single strand device, so for two strand rappels, you'll need a separate device like the Petzl Verso or Reverso.
+To lower or rappel pull the lever on the left side of the device towards your body.
 We preferred the wide range and smoothness of the GriGri 2's lowering action compared to the other assisted locking models.

-Feeding slack to a leader is smoother and easier with the GriGri 2 than with the other assisted braking options.
+Feeding slack to a leader is smoother and easier with the GriGri 2 than with the most of the other assisted braking options.
 There's less resistance through the device than with the Camp Matik and a low chance of a short roping tug of war.

 Auto-block (resistance belaying a second)